-The Secretary maintains the Association's records (NOT the financial records).
-They must:
+The Secretary maintains the Association's non-financial records.
+In fulfilling this duty, they must:

 - Post notice of meetings and advise of financial motions

-- Assist Chairperson in drawing up agenda
+- Assist the Chairperson in drawing up the agenda

 - Record minutes

 - Deal with correspondence

 - Maintain membership records

 - Be a signatory to the bank accounts

-- Observe legal formalities
+- · Observe legal formalities

-It is important that when taking the minutes the Secretary documents, what decisions were made, who will follow-up on the resolution and the timeframe.
+It is important that when taking the minutes, the Secretary documents what decisions were made, who will follow up on the resolution and the timeframe

 P&C documents that must be archived are the minute books and document register.
-All correspondence that is not of an ongoing issue need not be retained for longer than 12 months provided they have been listed in the correspondence log.
+All correspondence that is not of an ongoing issue need not be retained for longer than 12 months, provided they have been listed in the correspondence log.